The Small Firm for Big Cases

 Recognizing Signs of Medical Malpractice in Pennsylvania

-Unfortunately, not every instance of a patient being injured by a medical provider will result in a valid claim for medical malpractice.
-That’s because medical malpractice in Pennsylvania has a specific legal definition, and unfortunately, it doesn’t cover everything.
+Not every instance of a patient being injured by a medical provider will result in a valid claim for medical malpractice.
+That’s because medical malpractice in Pennsylvania has a specific legal definition, and unfortunately, it doesn’t cover every time that a patient suffers a bad outcome.

 Here are some signs that you may be a victim of medical malpractice: